Istanbul in December 2025

 Ortaköy Christmas Market

-• What to expect: Craft stalls, ornaments, and mulled wine by the Bosphorus mosque.
-Romantic after dark with fairy lights and music.
+Stalls with crafts, ornaments, and mulled wine near the Bosphorus mosque.
+Magical at night with lights and music.

 Highlights for different traveller types